 What better way to celebrate Earth Day than en plein air, strolling the gorgeous streets of NYC traffic-free?

-Ydanis Rodriguez, Commissioner of the NYC Department of Transportation (DOT) recently announced the return of NYC’s annual Car Free Earth Day event on Saturday, April 23.
-This will be the car-free event’s fifth year.
+The NYC Department of Transportation (DOT) announced the return of NYC’s annual Car-Free Earth Day event on Saturday, April 22.

-Routes (soon to be released) will span across the five boroughs, restricting car traffic from 11 a.m. to 5 p.m. while “connecting over 100 Open Streets, 22 plazas, and accessing 1,000+ miles of the NYC Bike Network,” shared the NYC DOT.
+Routes will span across the five boroughs, typically restricting car traffic from 10 a.m. to 5 p.m. while connecting over 1,000 miles of bike network, plazas and Open Streets.

 Environmental programming will be found along the route, put on by city agencies and community organizations, to educate people on sustainability, climate change and to encourage environmental activism.

-Activations include healthy eating demos, an urban design workshop, animal trivia, biofact presentations, and rides on Lime scooters, just to name a few!
+Activations include healthy eating demos, an urban design workshop, animal trivia, and biofact presentations, just to name a few!

-Those who partake and celebrate in the streets will be able to enjoy thrilling performances by local artists like the Mazarte Dance Company or Silver Shoes Dance Club who have partnered with NYC DOT for the event.
+Those who partake and celebrate in the streets will be able to enjoy thrilling performances by local artists.
+In the past, the Mazarte Dance Company and Silver Shoes Dance Club have partnered with NYC DOT for the event.

 “Earth Day is when we can all commit to protecting our Earth – and one way we can do that is by repurposing our roadways.
-Car-Free Earth Day is a growing tradition that allows NYC’s car-free streets to come alive,” said Commissioner Rodriguez.
+Car-Free Earth Day is a growing tradition that allows NYC’s car-free streets to come alive,” previously stated NYC DOT Commissioner, Ydaniz Rodriguez.

 Manhattan